liferay/liferay-docs/discover/portal/articles/210-setting-up/03-script-console/03-leveraging-the-script-engine-in-workflow.markdown

 your script.

 The combination of Liferay's script and workflow engines is incredibly powerful.
-However, since it provides users with the ability to execute code, it can be dangerous.
-When configuring your permissions, be aware of the potential consequences of poorly or maliciously written scripts inside of a workflow definition.
-For more information on creating workflow definitions with Kaleo workflow, see the
+Since, however, it enables users to execute code, it can be dangerous.
+When configuring your permissions, be aware of the potential consequences of poorly or maliciously written scripts inside a workflow definition.
+For more information on creating workflow definitions with Kaleo workflow, see the [workflow documentation](/discover/portal/-/knowledge_base/7-1/workflow).
-[workflow documentation](/discover/portal/-/knowledge_base/7-1/workflow).

 ## Related Topics [](id=related-topics)